Calculus Definitions > Exterior calculus

 - Divergence: 2-form to 3-form.

-The exterior derivative is defined for a function f(x, y, z) as:
+In exterior calculus, the exterior derivative is defined for a function f(x, y, z) as:

 The entire expression df is a 1-form and the operator d is the exterior derivative.